Advantages of oral communication

 - Cost savings: Cost is involved in any communication.
 When the communication is needed within the organization and if it and is completed in orally, it has not needed any paper, pen or stamp or computer.
 So it saves the money of the organization.

 - More powerful: Speech is a more powerful means of persuasion and control.
 Therefore, executives often prefer to transmit messages orally.

-- Effectiveness: With the help of variations in the tone, pitch and intensity of voice, the speaker can convey shades of meaning.
+- Effectiveness: With the help of variations in the tone, pitch, and intensity of voice, the speaker can convey shades of meaning.
 This factor also contributes to the effectiveness of oral communication.

-- Immediate feedback: The speaker can get immediate feedback on whether it is creating a favorable impression on the receiver or whether the receiver will protest or whether the receiver has receiver has clearly understood his meaning or is feeling perplexed or baffled and he can mold and adjust his message accordingly.
+- Immediate feedback: The speaker can get immediate feedback on whether it is creating a favorable impression on the receiver or whether the receiver will protest or whether the receiver has clearly understood his meaning or is feeling perplexed or baffled and he can mold and adjust his message accordingly.

 - More suitable: The employees felt more suitable when the message transmits in orally.
 They get an opportunity for feedback and clarification.